10 Lost in Translation Moments in Paris

 This post will be your guide to finding your own Lost in Translation moments in Paris, knowing full well that the best ones can’t be planned for.
-But if you open your heart, the right moment might just tap you on the shoulder, and whisper gently into your ear...
+But maybe, just maybe, if you open your heart, the right moment might just tap you on the shoulder, and whispering gently into your ear...

 1. On a morning run along the Seine

 I try to go on morning runs in every city I travel to.
 It’s an easy way to beat the jetlag and explore a new city at the same time.
 It’s 6 AM, barely light out.
 The air outside is cool and most of Paris is still asleep.
 With Air and Phoenix playing in my earphones, I map out a five mile route along the Seine, from Notre Dame to the Eiffel Tower.
 There’s something surreal about keeping to a daily ritual in a new city that leaves you feeling both energized and at peace.